katsisou/cbr-modern-site/README.md

 ### Home Page
 - The final home page includes two aspects from the low-fi: the image and information about Canberra Modern.
 - I've added an upcoming events section rather than the social media outlets.
+- I've also included the colour blue into the home page which is located at the book now buttons when hovered.
+I decided to add that colour becuase it is part of the Canberra Modern logo colour palette.
+- I added the ticket buttons to indicate it is to book or buy tickets to the event.

 ### Event Page